Nigeria refining capacity is one-sixth of needs, says oil minister

-ABUJA, June 8 Nigeria's daily domestic refining capacity is now at 6 million litres, while the country's daily consumption stands at 35 million litres, the country's oil minister said on Thursday.
+ABUJA, June 8 (Reuters) - Nigeria's daily domestic refining capacity is now at 6 million litres, while the country's daily consumption stands at 35 million litres, the country's oil minister said on Thursday.

 The Minister of State for Petroleum Resources Ibe Kachikwu gave the comments at a press briefing in the capital of Abuja.